StanVerty/fetch_test/README.md

 ## Setup
 1. clone the repository,
 2. cd into project,
-3. create a vertual environment and activate it,
+3. create a virtual environment and activate it,
-4. Run comand to install the required packages: pip install -r requirements.txt
+4. Run command to install the required packages: pip install -r requirements.txt

-## Running the Test in terminal
+## Running the Test in the terminal
  - cd into project

 #### visible mode: